TobiasZawada/jac/README.md

 # Usage

-Call the command `jac-buffer` for cloning the current buffer.
+Call the command `jac` for cloning the current buffer.